Nowadays, our demanding schedules include more doctor visits, tests, and prescriptions to keep up with our overworked and high-stress lifestyles.

 Anyway, maintaining a proper balance of bacteria and other microorganisms is crucial to the wellbeing of each of these areas.

-Don’t worry.
-There is good news in this post.
-I hate being a Debbie Downer.
-You can restore your gut health after taking antibiotics and also be better prepared for any future decisions regarding the use of them.
+Don’t worry, you can restore your gut health after taking antibiotics and also be better prepared for any future decisions regarding the use of them.

-Did you know? - raw garlic contains allicin which is a powerful antifungal, antibiotic, and antiviral.
-Oil of Oregano is also a good choice because it contains antiviral, antibacterial, antifungal, antiparasitic, antioxidant and anti-inflammatory properties.
-(Both won’t taste great, but, hey they’ve been shown to work!)
+Oil of oregano is also a good choice because it contains antiviral, antibacterial, antifungal, antiparasitic, antioxidant and anti-inflammatory properties.